eduardlio/learn-js-through-web/readme.md

 And whose fault do you think that is?

-You know, I'm gonna guess bees.
+You know, I'm gonna guess BEES.

-Bees?
+BEES?

 Specifically, me.

-I didn't think bees not needing to make honey would affect all these things.
+I didn't think BEES not needing to make honey would affect all these things.

 It's notjust flowers.
-Fruits, vegetables, they all need bees.
+Fruits, vegetables, they all need BEES.

 That's our whole SAT test right there.